segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 # Sending exposures to Segment

 It can be useful to send experiment exposures to Segment for visibility from other destinations.
-The Segment spec includes the [Experiment Viewed semantic event](https://segment.com/docs/connections/spec/ab-testing/) for this purpose.
+The Segment Spec includes the [Experiment Viewed semantic event](/docs/connections/spec/ab-testing/) for this purpose.

 > info ""